martinescardo/HoTT-UF-Agda-Lecture-Notes/index.md

 and other
 tools.
 [Github](https://github.com/martinescardo/HoTT-UF-Agda-Lecture-Notes) pull
 requests by students to fix typos or mistakes and clarify ambiguities are welcome.
-There is also a [pdf version](https://www.cs.bham.ac.uk/~mhe/HoTT-UF-in-Agda-Lecture-Notes/HoTT-UF-Agda.pdf) automatically generated from the html version.
+There is also a [pdf version](https://www.cs.bham.ac.uk/~mhe/HoTT-UF-in-Agda-Lecture-Notes/HoTT-UF-Agda.pdf) automatically generated from the html version (drawback: the links point to the html version).

 These notes were originally developed for the [Midlands Graduate School 2019](http://events.cs.bham.ac.uk/mgs2019/).